 International live performances have put WAI alongside world music greats At Adau, Nitin Sawhney, BLACKFIRE, Yat-Kha, Ojos de Brujo, Manu Chao, Yasmin Levy, Mariza, Trio Mocotó and the beautiful ADJÁGAS just to name a few.

-2008 saw WAI take a well-deserved break from touring internationally to have a family and to raise their son Uta Te Whanga.
+WAI had a well-deserved break from touring internationally to have a family and to raise their son Uta Te Whanga.
 2013 saw the now WAI family return to the Northern Hemisphere after receiving an invitation to return to Belgium.
 This their first International tour since having their beautiful son as he has been their priority.
-Uta Te Whanga the newest WAI member was 4 years young joining WAI on this tour in Belgium and Copenhagen.
-Now 12 years young internationally Uta Te Whanga has since toured Seattle, Jeonju & Seoul, South Korea, Melbourne, Australia, Charlottesville Virginia, Colorado Springs, Yilan, Taipei, and Uta Te Whanga was very excited to be heading to the Island of Borneo, Kuching, Sarawak July 2019 to take part in the Rainforest World Music Festival.
+Uta Te Whanga the newest WAI member joining WAI on this tour in Belgium and Copenhagen.
+Internationally Uta Te Whanga has since toured Seattle, Jeonju & Seoul, South Korea, Melbourne, Australia, Charlottesville Virginia, Colorado Springs, Yilan, Taipei, and Uta Te Whanga was very excited to be heading to the Island of Borneo, Kuching, Sarawak July 2019 to take part in the Rainforest World Music Festival.